pablobiedma/pablobiedma/README.md

 Hey 👋🏻,

-I am a Software Engineer from Spain 🇪🇸.
+I am a Computer Science student from Spain 🇪🇸.
 Studying and living in The Netherlands 🇳🇱

 I am a Software Developer interested in movies and filmmaking 🎞️